Criticism of Muhammad: Ownership of slaves

-Sociologist Rodney Stark argues that "the fundamental problem facing Muslim theologians vis-à-vis the morality of slavery is that "Muhammad bought, sold, captured, and owned slaves", and that his followers saw him as the perfect example to emulate.
+According to sociologist Rodney Stark, "the fundamental problem facing Muslim theologians vis-à-vis the morality of slavery" is that Muhammad himself engaged in activities such as purchasing, selling, and owning slaves, and that his followers saw him as the perfect example to emulate.
 Stark contrasts Islam with Christianity, writing that Christian theologians wouldn't have been able to "work their way around the biblical acceptance of slavery" if Jesus had owned slaves, as Muhammad did.

-Slavery existed in pre-Islamic Arabia, and Muhammad never expressed any intention of abolishing the practice, as he saw it "as part of the natural order of things".
-He did want to improve the condition of slaves, and exhorted his followers to treat them more humanely, i.e., as human beings as well as property, with kindness and compassion.
+Forough Jahanbaksh notes that Muhammad never preached the abolition of slavery as a doctrine, although he did moderate the age-old institution of slavery, which was also accepted and endorsed by the other monotheistic religions, Christianity and Judaism, and was a well-established custom of the pre-Islamic world.
+According to Murray Gordon, Muhammad saw it "as part of the natural order of things".
+While Muhammad did improve the condition of slaves, and exhorted his followers to treat them with kindness and compassion, and encouraged freeing of slaves, he still did not completely abolish the practice.

 His decrees greatly limited those who could be enslaved and under what circumstances (including barring Muslims from enslaving other Muslims), allowed slaves to achieve their freedom and made freeing slaves a virtuous act.
-He made it legal for his men to marry their slaves and their concubines they captured in war.
-Muhammad would send his companions like Abu Bakr and Uthman ibn Affan to buy slaves to free.
+Some slaves earned respectable incomes and achieved considerable power, although elite slaves still remained in the power of their owners.
+Muhammad established a system to encourage manumission, and several of his companions, including Abu Bakr and Uthman ibn Affan, are recorded to have freed thousands of slaves, often purchasing them for this purpose.
 Many early converts to Islam were the poor and former slaves like Bilal ibn Rabah al-Habashi.

 Treatment of enemies

 Norman Geisler accuses Muhammad of "mercilessness" towards the Jewish tribes of Medina.
 Geisler also argues that Muhammad "had no aversion to politically expedient assassinations", "was not indisposed to breaking promises when he found it advantageous" and "engaged in retaliation towards those who mocked him."
 The Orientalist William Muir, in assessing Muhammad's character, described him as cruel and faithless in dealing with his enemies.

-Seyyed Hossein Nasr, Professor of Islamic studies at George Washington University, relates Jew's story a little different:

-Jean de Sismondi suggests that Muhammad had a specific animosity against Jews, because of the few differences that separated two mostly similar cults.
-He is among the historians suggesting that he killed many Jews through supplice, whereas he was usually known for his clemency.

-Jewish tribes of Medina
+Jean de Sismondi suggests that Muhammad's successive attacks on powerful Jewish colonies located near Medina in Arabia were due to religious differences between them, and he claimed that he subjected the defeated to punishments that were not typical in other wars.

 Muhammad has been often criticized outside of the Islamic world for his treatment of the Jewish tribes of Medina.
 An example is the mass killing of the men of the Banu Qurayza, a Jewish tribe of Medina.
 The tribe was accused of having engaged in treasonous agreements with the enemies besieging Medina in the Battle of the Trench in 627.